Kong/kubernetes-ingress-controller/docs/guides/configuring-custom-entities.md

 - The feature discussed in this guide apply for DB-less deployments of Kong.
   The feature is not supported for deployments where Kong is used with a database or Kong is used in hybrid mode.
-  For these deployments, it is recommended to configure custom entities directly using Kong's Admin API.
+  For these deployments, configure custom entities directly using Kong's Admin API.
 - Custom entities which have a foreign relation with other core entities in Kong are not supported.
 Only entities which can exist by themselves and then be referenced via plugin configuration are supported.